21 Nov 2024 World Airspace Risk Summary Print

 Ukraine closed its entire airspace to all civil traffic on Feb 24, 2022, due to a military invasion by Russia.
 There is an ongoing active conflict in Ukraine between Russian and Ukrainian forces.
 Russia, Belarus and Moldova have closed large sections of their own airspace near to their FIR boundaries with Ukraine.

-The US, Canada, and Italy have since banned their operators from the section of airspace in Russia along its FIR boundaries with Ukraine, and France and Germany have also issued warnings for this airspace.
+The US, Canada, and Italy have since banned their operators from the section of airspace in Russia along its FIR boundaries with Ukraine.
+Other countries have also issued warnings for this airspace.

 The primary risk is an unintended targeting of civil aircraft by military near the Russia-Ukraine border, including misidentification (as with MAS17, UIA752), or confusion.